 End User training is a major component to a data quality plan.
 The roles and responsibilities of training users is outlined in the following: Section 1 of this SOP, DuPage Continuum of Care and HMIS Memorandum of Understanding, HMIS Partnership Agreement, Agency Data Administrator Agreement, and the End User Agreement.

 All users must complete new user training prior to receiving access to the HMIS.
 Training may be provided through the System or Agency Data Administrator.
-New user training must review the Standard Operating Procedures, HMIS software, and the data entry workflow, in addition to any project specific information.
-Users will be expected to demonstrate understanding and proper data entry workflow prior to obtaining access to the live site.
+New user training shall review the Standard Operating Procedures, HMIS software, and the data entry workflow, in addition to any project specific information.
+Users will be required to demonstrate understanding and proper data entry workflow prior to obtaining access to the live site.
 Alternative training modules may be required depending on the user’s role and access in the system.

 Agency Data Administrators or an agency/program representative shall participate in Agency Data Administrator trainings, and in turn relay this and all HMIS related information to the agency users.